Savitri: A Legend and a Symbol: Origins

+Background

+In writing this poem, Aurobindo was deeply affected by Milton's work, regarding it as among the five great epics of western literature (along with the Iliad, the Odyssey, the Aeneid, and the Divine Comedy).
+However, he believed it painted a picture of Satan to a much more competent extent than it did God, and he believed after the first three books it dropped starkly in quality.
+Nevertheless, he took from Milton the idea of blank verse, on which he applied regularity rather than repeat the way Milton deliberately broke from this model, to create what he called a mantric meter.
+He regarded his own poem as a form of the epic for the future, more intimate in detail than the epics of the past.

 Contents

 The underlying legend of Savitri and Satyavan is told in the Mahabharata where it has a length of 300 verses.
 Taking up this relatively short episode, Sri Aurobindo develops it into an epic poem of nearly 24000 lines with 12 Books and 49 Cantos.
 Thus, the original tale of conjugal fidelity is changed into a story of human liberation from Ignorance, Unconsciousness and Death through the divine grace descending on Earth in the form of Savitri.
 According to his own testimony, Sri Aurobindo is describing here his own spiritual odyssey and his efforts to reach a new, higher stage of evolution.

 In the process he refers to a large number of subjects from the fields of history, geography, science, poetry and philosophy or treats the origin of the universe and humans.
 Moreover, he treats all kinds of yogic practices and especially the path of integral yoga.
 While the First Part (Books I-III) mainly focusses on the Yoga of King Aswapati, the Second and Third Parts especially deal with the meeting of Savitri and Satyavan, their intense love and Savitri's battle with Yama, the God of Death, when he comes to take Satyavan's soul and faces her indomitable resistance.